Great-Lab/Undertale-Controller-Hack-2.0/README.md

 ``
 This isn't a hack, so don't call it one.
 This is more like a utility/tool.
 Or just a simple mod.
+I am not responsible for any damages you may have.

+This isn't a virus, the source code will be coming soon.
 ``

 # Undertale Controller 2.0